dy/piezo/README.md

 Audio processing doesn't have general cross-platform solution, many environments lack audio features.
 JS _Web Audio API_ in particular is not suitable for audio purposes: unpredictable pauses, glitches and so on.
 It's better handled in worklet with WASM.<br/>
-_shym_ addresses these points, making audio code more accessible and robust.
+_syne_ addresses these points, making audio code more accessible and robust.

 That's personal attempt to rethink some JS parts and secure language ground.
 Someone may find it a line noise, but I find it beautiful.